Type to search lessons across every grade and subject.

 Why the reciprocal rule works

-There's also a way to see this rule: rewrite both fractions over a common denominator and the division collapses to a count of cells.
+There's a visual version of the rule, too.
+Rewrite both fractions over a common denominator and division reduces to counting cells.

 Try it